nijikokun/minami/howto-jsdoc.md

 ```

 **IMPORTANT: when declaring `@module` on a file, all classes documented within
-will be recorded as a part of that module.
-AVOID THIS and define the classes
+the same file will be recorded as a part of that module.
+AVOID THIS and define
-elsewhere (ie keep the modules VERY light).**
+the classes elsewhere (ie keep the modules VERY light).**
 **The reason for this is that it changes the name required to reference the class
 that will likely lead to mistakes and broken links.**.